 that tax credits are any of the credits against taxes and/or duties equal to those actually paid or would have been paid to evidence which a tax credit certificate shall be issued…The tax credit shall be used to pay taxes, duties, charges and fees to the National Government…Provided further that such tax credits shall be valid only for a period of ten (10) years from the date of issuance.

 For example, if you invested Php100,000 in a year, you are eligible to receive P5,000 tax credit.
 The Secretary of Finance will issue you a tax credit certificate (TCC, which will be coursed through your PERA administrator).
 The tax credit will not be given to you in cash; unfortunately, PERA does not allow tax credit refunds.
 The tax credit can only be used to pay taxes and other fees due to the Philippine government.

-This tax credit is valid for ten years, not only on the year when the investment was made.
+This tax credit is valid for ten years, not only in the year when the investment was made.
 Keep in mind though that the TCC is only valid for five years.
-Which means that if the TCC holder has not yet used the TCC five years after its issuance, they have to to apply for revalidation before the end of the fifth year.
+This means that if the TCC holder has not yet used the TCC five years after its issuance, they have to apply for revalidation before the end of the fifth year.
 The revalidation will extend the TCC for five more years.

 Safe from insolvency and estate tax

 In the event that you become bankrupt, PERA will not be touched and will not be considered in settling your debts to your creditors.
 Likewise, in the event that you die before withdrawing your whole PERA funds, it cannot be used to settle estate taxes and instead, go directly to your heirs.

 Can be another form of employee incentive in the future